Ackee-Blockchain/trident/documentation/docs/trident-api/spl-token.md

 - `mint` - The mint for the associated token account
 - `owner` - The owner of the associated token account

-**Returns:** `TransactionResult` indicating success or failure.
+**Returns:** An instruction that needs to be executed with `process_transaction`.

-**Description:** Creates an associated token account - a deterministic token account address derived from the owner and mint.
+**Description:** Generates an instruction to create an associated token account - a deterministic token account address derived from the owner and mint.

 ---